 Privilege can take away the sense of accomplishment

-Growing-up poor makes me want to get out of poverty, and fast.
+Growing-up poor-ish makes me want to get out of that state, and fast.
 I worked very hard for everything I have accomplished so far, and I am proud of this.

 One of my childhood friends had absolutely no motivation or drive to do anything, because he was lulled by too much family money.